jamesbriggs/pico-build/README.md

 make dist
 ```

-After you have tested the above, you can optionally run all deploy steps sequentially with this command (not recommended unless you have great tests):
+After you have tested the above, you can optionally run all of the deploy steps sequentially with this command (not recommended unless you have great tests):
 ```
 make all
 ```